keras-team/keras-io/guides/md/preprocessing_layers.md

 ```

 This is the best option for `TextVectorization`, and all structured data preprocessing
 layers.
-It can also be a good option if you're training on CPU
-and you use image preprocessing layers.
+It can also be a good option if you're training on a CPU and you use image preprocessing
+layers.

+Note that the `TextVectorization` layer can only be executed on a CPU, as it is mostly a
+dictionary lookup operation.
+Therefore, if you are training your model on a GPU or a TPU,
+you should put the `TextVectorization` layer in the `tf.data` pipeline to get the best performance.

-**When running on TPU, you should always place preprocessing layers in the `tf.data` pipeline**
+**When running on a TPU, you should always place preprocessing layers in the `tf.data` pipeline**
-(with the exception of `Normalization` and `Rescaling`, which run fine on TPU and are commonly
+(with the exception of `Normalization` and `Rescaling`, which run fine on a TPU and are commonly
 used as the first layer is an image model).

 ---